 Sodium Lauryl Sulfate, Better Known as Soap

-It is great when toothpaste foams up isn’t it?
-It gives the sensation of being cleaner, but that is all it is as there isn’t enough sodium lauryl sulfate to actually break down the plaque on your teeth.
+It is excellent when toothpaste foams up aren’t it?
+It gives the sensation of being cleaner, but that is all it is as there isn’t enough sodium lauryl sulfate to break down the plaque on your teeth.

 Hydrated Silica for that Whiter Smile